Make Mine A Double

-Rich & smooth with a rosemary finish — yes siree, we're liking Hampshire's newest gin.
+Not all gins are alike, and this one is rich & smooth with a rosemary finish — yes siree, we're liking Hants' newest gin.

 Distilled in small batches in a copper pot-still, Mary Rose retains a higher essential oil content than most gins.
 This gives it both richness and smoothness, nodding to the traditional, juniper-heavy Premium London Dry Gin whilst adding notes of grapefruit at the front of the palate and rosemary for a soft finish.
 Muddy has tried it and we agree, t’is first-rate grog.
 Timbers shivering, etc.